16C.08 Professional or technical services.

 Subd.
 2. Duties of contracting agency.
 Before an agency may seek approval of a professional or technical services contract valued in excess of $5,000, it must certify to the commissioner that:

 (1) no current state employee is able and available to perform the services called for by the contract;

 (2) the normal competitive bidding mechanisms will not provide for adequate performance of the services;

-(3) reasonable efforts will be made to publicize the availability of the contract to the public;
+(4) reasonable efforts were made to publicize the availability of the contract to the public;

-(4) the agency will develop and implement a written plan providing for the assignment of specific agency personnel to manage the contract, including a monitoring and liaison function, the periodic review of interim reports or other indications of past performance, and the ultimate utilization of the final product of the services;
+(6) the agency has developed, and fully intends to implement, a written plan providing for the assignment of specific agency personnel to a monitoring and liaison function, the periodic review of interim reports or other indications of past performance, and the ultimate utilization of the final product of the services; and

-(5) the agency will not allow the contractor to begin work before the contract is fully executed unless an exception under section 16C.05, subdivision 2a, has been granted by the commissioner and funds are fully encumbered;
+(7) the agency will not allow the contractor to begin work before funds are fully encumbered.